 Phone and charger: You’re probably already glued to your phone these days.
 We get it—who wants to miss photographing one of those elusive newborn smiles?!
-Your smartphone is a must-have to keep you entertained during all of those marathon nursing sessions, too.
-Make sure you never get below 20% battery with a superfast lightning charger.
+Your smart phone is a must-have to keep you entertained during all of those marathon nursing sessions, too.
+Plus, you can use the time to sign up for supportive, breastfeeding-focused programs like Medela Family – which is totally free and sends tons of expert-backed tips, original content, and valuable nursing and pumping resources your way at just the right time in your journey.
+Just be sure you never get below 20% battery with a superfast lightening charger.

 Healthy snacks: Stock your station with healthy snacks that fill you up—we’re talking protein and fat, macronutrients that also help build your breastmilk and assist in your recovery from birth.
 Real food energy bars (especially ones with milk-boosting oats!) are a great option.
 Sliced veggies and fruit in reusable containers are also useful to have for a boost of fiber.

 Water bottle: Hydration is so key when you’re breastfeeding, so make it easy to get the ounces you need by always having a full water bottle at the ready.
 Choose a sturdy reusable metal water bottle of at least 32 oz.
 Bonus points for choosing one with a straw lid, which makes drinking one-handed a breeze.

 Headphones and a bluetooth speaker: Sit back and tune out the rest of the world with a nursing meditation from Expectful, played on a pair of wireless earbuds.
 A portable Bluetooth speaker is another good option for music and meditation, especially our nursing meditations.